19 Cool Cities Perfect for Weekend Getaways in the USA

 No matter what you like to do, there’s an American city (or six) for that.

-Here are 15 of the best cities for weekend getaways in the USA.
+Here are 17 of the best cities for weekend getaways in the USA–3 of which we’ve been lucky enough to call home at various points!

 Top of the Rock or Empire State Building: Photo of Girl in a Dress at Top of the Rock